 viii Time to first-level decision

-For the federal district courts, the median time to trial for patent infringement actions is about two to two and a half years.
-For a jury trial, the jury deliberates immediately after closing arguments, and renders its verdict very promptly thereafter.
+For the federal district courts, the time to trial for patent infringement actions – previously a median time of about two to two and a half years – has recently been longer in a number of cases because of the effects of the coronavirus pandemic.
+For a jury trial, the jury deliberates immediately after closing arguments and renders its verdict very promptly thereafter.
 For a trial before a judge, typically there are post-trial briefs that will delay the district court's ruling by several months after trial is completed.
 Because of Section 337 and the ITC's rules, ITC investigations are significantly faster, with the time from filing a complaint to a final determination usually taking about a year to a year and a half.

 A patentee may also request a preliminary injunction pending trial or, after trial, a permanent injunction against future infringement.
 Injunctions are not automatic in patent cases and require the court to consider the relative harms to the patentee and the infringer as well as any public interest.